andreasschenkel/moodle-local_feedbackdchoicegenerator/README.md

 - 02.12.2021 set capability für role editingteacher instead of teacher
 - 02.12.2021 check, if user has capability to view report also by checking the capapility
 - 02.12.2021 do not prevent capability for student
-- 02.12.2021 added missing languagestring feedbackrankedchoicegenerator:view
+- 02.12.2021 added missing languagestring feedbackchoicegenerator:view

 [[v1.0.1]] beta